GKatsagannis/RepSE-CBAMNet/README.md

 ### RCS-YOLO Preparation
 For the first dataset, results for both RCS-YOLO and RepVGG-GELAN were already available, so no further processing was needed.
 However, for this dataset, new results needed to be generated.
 To utilize RCS-YOLO, we used Ming Kang's repository, which can be accessed from [RCS-YOLO](https://github.com/mkang315/RCS-YOLO).
 After downloading the repository, rename the folder to RCS-YOLO (if it is not already named as such) and upload it to your Google Drive (MyDrive).
-Next, navigate to the directory */content/drive/MyDrive/RCS-YOLO/data*, and place the *coco22.yaml* file from our repository in this location.
+Next, navigate to the directory */content/drive/MyDrive/RCS-YOLO/data*, and place the *coco22.yaml* and *coco33.yaml* files from our repository in this location.

 ### Running the rest of the Code
 The **Finding optimal number of anchors** section generates a modified version of the *ne-rcs-gelan-c-v39.yaml* file, incorporating our proposed architecture with the optimal configuration and number of anchors. (do not run this, we already did)